Domain Generalization: A Survey: Abstract

 \section{Abstract}

 Generalization to out-of-distribution (OOD) data is a capability natural to humans yet challenging for machines to reproduce.
 This is because most learning algorithms strongly rely on the i.i.d.~assumption on source/target data, which is often violated in practice due to domain shift.
 Domain generalization (DG) aims to achieve OOD generalization by using only source data for model learning.
-Since first introduced in 2011, research in DG has made great progresses.
-In particular, intensive research in this topic has led to a broad spectrum of methodologies, e.g., those based on domain alignment, meta-learning, data augmentation, or ensemble learning, just to name a few; and has covered various vision applications such as object recognition, segmentation, action recognition, and person re-identification.
-In this paper, for the first time a comprehensive literature review is provided to summarize the developments in DG for computer vision over the past decade.
-Specifically, we first cover the background by formally defining DG and relating it to other research fields like domain adaptation and transfer learning.
-Second, we conduct a thorough review into existing methods and present a categorization based on their methodologies and motivations.
+Over the last ten years, research in DG has made great progress, leading to a broad spectrum of methodologies, e.g., those based on domain alignment, meta-learning, data augmentation, or ensemble learning, to name a few; DG has also been studied in various application areas including computer vision, speech recognition, natural language processing, medical imaging, and reinforcement learning.
+In this paper, for the first time a comprehensive literature review in DG is provided to summarize the developments over the past decade.
+Specifically, we first cover the background by formally defining DG and relating it to other relevant fields like domain adaptation and transfer learning.
+Then, we conduct a thorough review into existing methods and theories.
 Finally, we conclude this survey with insights and discussions on future research directions.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{